 During the third quarter of 2014, a wholly-owned subsidiary of UHS provided notification to us that, upon expiration of The Bridgeway's lease term which occurred in December, 2014, it intended to exercise its option to purchase the real property of the facility.
-Upon expiration of the lease, the wholly-owned subsidiary of UHS exercised its option to purchase the real property of the facility and on December 31, 2014, The Bridgeway, a 103-bed behavioral health facility located in North Little Rock, Arkansas, was sold to UHS.
 Pursuant to the terms of the lease, we and the wholly-owned subsidiary of UHS were both required to obtain independent appraisals of the property to determine its fair market value.
-Based upon the property appraisals obtained by each party, the sales price of The Bridgeway was \$17.3 million.
-A gain on divestiture of approximately \$13.0 million is included in our results of operations for the twelve-month period ended December 31, 2014.
-During each of the last three years, our revenues, net cash provided by operating activities and funds from operations have included approximately \$1.1 million earned annually in connection with The Bridgeway's lease.
+On December 31, 2014, the Bridgeway, a 103-bed behavioral health facility located in North Little Rock, Arkansas, was sold to UHS for \$17.3 million.
+A gain on divestiture of real property of approximately \$13.0 million is included in our results of operations for the twelve-month period ended December 31, 2014.
+Prior to its divestiture in 2014, our revenues, net cash provided by operating activities and funds from operations included approximately \$1.1 million earned annually in connection with The Bridgeway's lease.